I-Am-Dench/nimbus-launcher/PATCHING.md

 ## Versioning

-The **TPP** follows a strict version naming convention.
+The **TPP** strictly follows semantic versioning, optionally prefixed by 'v' and optionally suffixed by any number of alpha numerica characters or a '_', '.' or '-'.
 Any *Patch Version* that does not follow the standard versioning pattern MUST incure an error.

-*Patch Versions* MUST use 3 numeric version components: MAJOR, MINOR, and PATCH.
-Optionally, versions can be followed by any number of alpha numeric characters or a '_', '.', or '-'.
-An optional prefix, 'v', is also permitted.

 The Nimbus Launcher checks *Patch Version* names with the following regular expression: